Anders Osborne

 Anders Osborne (born May 4, 1966, in Uddevalla, Sweden) is an American singer-songwriter.
 He tours solo and with a band, and often plays in North Mississippi Osborne (N.M.O), a group formed by Osborne and North Mississippi Allstars.

 Early life

+Anders Osborne was born on May 4, 1966.

 As a teen, Osborne started playing guitar and listening to Bob Dylan, Neil Young, Jackson Browne, and Joni Mitchell records.
-He was influenced by the vocal styles of Ray Charles, Van Morrison and Lowell George, Robert Johnson and recordings of African drumming.
-"Blues connected everything together for me," Osborne recalls.
-"The early rock, the R&B, the jazz, the singer-songwriters.
-Blues was like a thread running through everything."
-He began playing in Open D tuning, which gives his fretwork a signature sound and feel.
-"I first heard Open D on Joni Mitchell's Blue," he says, "and my fingers just fit the tuning."
+He was influenced by the vocal styles of Ray Charles, Van Morrison, Lowell George, Robert Johnson and recordings of African drumming.
+He considered blues music to be the connection between other musical genres.
+He began playing in Open D tuning, which he discovered after listening to Joni Mitchell's Blue.

 Okeh records

 Osborne and his band toured the U.S. during these years and in 1995, he was signed to Okeh Records.
 He released Which Way to Here, an album that dealt with spirituality and tolerance.
 The record became Osborne's first commercial break with two top-five singles "Favorite Son" and "Pleasin' You."
 Both were featured in several Hollywood movies, and the latter was later recorded by Jonny Lang.